rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 client called [rackspace-monitoring-rb](https://github.com/racker/rackspace-monitoring-rb).
 These are handled in the instantiation and use of the Cookbook.

 A Rackspace Cloud Hosting account is required to use this tool.
-And a valid `username` and `api_key` are required to authenticate into your account.
+And a valid `rackspace_username` and `rackspace_api_key` are required to authenticate into your account.

 You can get one here [sign-up](https://cart.rackspace.com/cloud/?cp_id=cloud_monitoring).